Drake equation: Modifications

+Robert J. Stern and Taras V. Gerya proposed to add plate tectonics factors in the 2024 paper:

+We resolve the Fermi Paradox (1) by adding two additional terms to the Drake Equation: f_{oc} (the fraction of habitable exoplanets with significant continents and oceans) and f_{pt} (the fraction of habitable exoplanets with significant continents and oceans that have had plate tectonics operating for at least 0.5 Ga); and (2) by demonstrating that the product of f_{oc} and f_{pt} is very small (< 0.00003–0.002).
+We propose that the lack of evidence for ACCs [active, communicative civilizations] reflects the scarcity of long-lived plate tectonics and/or continents and oceans on exoplanets with primitive life.

 Criticism

 Criticism of the Drake equation is varied.
 Firstly, many of the terms in the equation are largely or entirely based on conjecture.
 Star formation rates are well-known, and the incidence of planets has a sound theoretical and observational basis, but the other terms in the equation become very speculative.
 The uncertainties revolve around the present day understanding of the evolution of life, intelligence, and civilization, not physics.
 No statistical estimates are possible for some of the parameters, where only one example is known.
 The net result is that the equation cannot be used to draw firm conclusions of any kind, and the resulting margin of error is huge, far beyond what some consider acceptable or meaningful.

 Others point out that the equation was formulated before our understanding of the universe had matured.
 Astrophysicist Ethan Siegel, said:

 The Drake equation, when it was put forth, made an assumption about the Universe that we now know is untrue: It assumed that the Universe was eternal and static in time.
 As we learned only a few years after Frank Drake first proposed his equation, the Universe doesn’t exist in a steady state, where it’s unchanging in time, but rather has evolved from a hot, dense, energetic, and rapidly expanding state: a hot Big Bang that occurred over a finite duration in our cosmic past.

 One reply to such criticisms is that even though the Drake equation currently involves speculation about unmeasured parameters, it was intended as a way to stimulate dialogue on these topics.
 Then the focus becomes how to proceed experimentally.
 Indeed, Drake originally formulated the equation merely as an agenda for discussion at the Green Bank conference.